okstring/PlaygroundHub/README.md

 - RxSwift - To pass an asynchronously generated value as a return value
 - MVVM-C(Clean Architecture) - Get used of the different layers and how to keep the responsibilities well isolated and easy to test.
 - Lottie - Lightweight, scalable animations
-- SwiftUI - Animating View
+- SwiftUI - Animating View, Setting
 - CustomSegmentedControl